 One quart of cream makes about one pound of butter, although it depends on how heavy (fat) the cream is.

 Absolutely!
 You can use a food processor.
-Just make sure to watch the butter closely for separation and once that happens, turn off the processor.
+Just be sure to watch the butter closely for separation, and once that happens, turn off the processor.

 How to Make Homemade Butter